-While attendance is not mandatory, it is expected that you will attend class on a regular basis.
-Material will be covered in a rapid fashion over the fall term; covering about one chapter per week.
-Past experience dictates that your success in this class is directly proportional to your attending.
-Attendance at all scheduled exams and labs are mandatory.
+While attendance is not mandatory, it is expected that you will attend class and participate in the lectures on a regular basis.
+Material will be covered in a rapid fashion over the spring term, covering about one chapter per week.
+Experience dictates that your success in this class is directly proportional to your attending and engagement with the material.
+Attendance at all scheduled exams and labs are mandatory and the instructor reserves the right to lower a grade due to excessive absences and/or lack of participation.